-In almost all the files in the samples, the service plans included the youths' goals along with strategies to support the youth in attaining their goals.
+In almost all the files, the service plans included the youths' goals along with strategies to support the youth in attaining their goals.
+Of the remaining files, almost all had one or more service plans that did not address any of the youths' goals.